ToontjeM/bdrdemodocker/README.md

 1. Create the file contained the credentials for the access the EDB YUM Repository

-   Important: Replace EDB-REPO-Username:EDB-REPO-Password with your current username/password
+   **Important**: Replace EDB-REPO-Username:EDB-REPO-Password with your current username/password

 ```
 echo "EDB-REPO-Username:EDB-REPO-Password" > ~/.edbrepocred